On this page

 I mixed field research, semi-structured interviews, workshops and rapid prototyping to explore interactions that would result in a delightful user experience in super market

-Final Outcome
+Final prototype

 The final design was presented in the Summer Demo day 2025 in Eindhoven University of Technology.
 The client stated that they were content with the result, providing a more interactive and unique approach to gather data from the customer.